Company strengthens its position in Canada’s top shale plays while finalizing Uinta sale and planning Mid-Con divestiture.

 Figure 1.
 TGS Well Data Analytics dashboard displaying Ovintiv and NuVista Energy Canada assets, overlaying with existing pipeline data sourced by MAPSearch™.

-Together with bolt-on acquisitions in the Permian Basin, Ovintiv has positioned its investors within top-tier resources offering attractive full-cycle returns.
-The company’s planned sale of its Mid-Continent (Mid-Con) assets, primarily in the Anadarko Basin (Figure 3), represents the final step in transforming Ovintiv into a focused two-basin producer centered on the Montney and Permian plays.
+Alongside these Montney-focused acquisitions, Ovintiv has also strengthened its Permian Basin position through bolt-on acquisitions.
+Meanwhile, the planned sale of Mid-Continent (Mid-Con) assets, primarily in the Anadarko Basin (Figure 3), completes Ovintiv’s transformation into a focused two-basin producer centered on the Montney and Permian plays.

 Fig 3 7